Is the National Film & Sci-Fi Museum suitable for visitors of all abilities?

-Entrance – If you require extra help there will be a registration point where you will received your wristband
+Entrance – If you require extra help there will be a registration point where you will receive your wristband.

 Please note there is very limited seating available at the entrance so if you have difficulty standing for long periods, we recommend you delay your arrival until the event is open.

-On arrival make yourselves known to the crew that you require the extra help desk and they will direct you to its location.
+On arrival make yourselves known to the front desk staff.
 You will then receive your extra help and carers (if applicable) wristband on presentation of the your documents.
-Please have these ready to present, along with your ticket in order to then be able to enter the show.
+Please have these ready to present, along with your ticket in order to then be able to enter the museum.

 Photo shoots – You must have a valid ticket for the shoot you are attending but if you make yourself known to the crew member in the area and they will expedite your queuing time.
 Your carer can assist you right up to the shoot inside the booth and standing out of shot whilst the photo is taken.
 Our photo printing is instant and you can collect your print before exiting the booth.